Nolan Arenado Player Props: Cardinals vs. Angels

 Nolan Arenado At The Plate

-- Arenado is batting .233 with three doubles, two home runs and nine walks.
+- Arenado has four doubles, two home runs and 10 walks while hitting .244.

-- In 65.5% of his 29 games this season, Arenado has picked up at least one hit.
-He's also had seven multi-hit games.
+- Arenado has picked up a hit in 66.7% of his 30 games this year, with at least two hits in 26.7% of them.

-- He has hit a home run in two of 29 games played this year, and in 1.6% of his plate appearances.
+- In 30 games played this year, he has hit a homer in two of them.

-- Arenado has picked up an RBI in seven games this year (24.1%), with more than one RBI in four of those games (13.8%).
+- Arenado has picked up an RBI in seven games this year (23.3%), with two or more RBI in four of those contests (13.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.